scott-rothman/killTheX/README.md

 ## Chrome Installation

 1. Navigate to `chrome://extensions`
-2. Drag .crx file into the browser window
+2. Ensure developer mode is enabled
+4. Select "Load unpacked"
+5. Select the unzipped release
-3. Enjoy!
+6. Enjoy!

 ## FF Installation
 1. Navigate to `about:addons`